Bilingual-Families-Project/TabletSwitch_public/README.md

 ### stimuli_audio
 Repository containing the audio stimuli used in the experiment.
-* English_French: The audio stimuli used in the English-French versions.
+* `English_French`: The audio stimuli used in the English-French versions.
-* English_Spanish: The audio stimuli used in the English-Spanish versions.
+* `English_Spanish`: The audio stimuli used in the English-Spanish versions.

 ### stimuli_image
 Repository containing all the visual stimuli used in the experiment.